-This post is dedicated to sharing ten essential items our family brings on the plane to help stay safe and enjoy traveling together as a family with food allergies.
+This post is dedicated to sharing ten essential items our family brings on the plane to help stay safe and enjoy while traveling with kids with food allergies.

-Traveling with food allergies has taught our family to be flexible
+Traveling with kids with food allergies has taught our family to be flexible

 Traveling with food allergies can feel daunting at first.
 There can be many things to think about and plan that it can feel safer to stay at home within the comforts of our kitchen.
 We put travel on hold after my daughter’s last allergic reaction.
 I let fear take over but I missed traveling because it was such a big part of our lives.